Comfort Inn Manhattan Bridge

 A popular restaurant-bar in New York, Bacaro is just the right place to come for an intimate dinner.
 The medieval look adds to the appeal of the place-brick walls, cavernous wine bar and the subtle lighting.
 Serving Italian fare, especially the ones from Venice and other Northern regions of Italy, the cuisine here is nothing but awesome.
 Fried stuffed olives, gnocchi in a mushroom sauce, marinated sardines, pork shank and of course the wines are just some among the ones that make this place a dinning pleasure.

 If you want to feel like you are in Palermo, this established cafe is definitely worth a visit.
 In the heart of little Italy, the friendly staff serves Italian desserts at their best.
-Sit outside and enjoy tiramisu that is heavenly, or cannoli and eclairs that are sinfully sweet.
+Sit outside and enjoy tiramisu that is heavenly, eclairs that are sinfully sweet, and their famous cannoli.
 Wash it all down with espresso or cappuccino, or try a refreshing Italian soda available in a variety of flavors.